stackbit-projects/where-next-b9a8e/src/pages/blog/green.md

 title: Calgary
 subtitle: 'Apparently, green is my favorite color.'
 excerpt: >-
-  This mountain range over 4800 km long, crosses the territory of the USA and Canada.
-But, one of her special points is one of the most beautiful destinations in all of North America…  Banff National Park, Alberta, Canada.
+  This mountain range over 4800 km long, crosses the territory of theOne of her special points is one of the most beautiful destinations in all of North America…  Banff National Park, Alberta, Canada.
 Moraine lake.
 There you have an iconic image of the beauty of the country and, perhaps, of all destinations in North America; a green lake with the valley of the ten peaks in the background.
 The beautiful color of the lake is due to the fact that it is fed by a glacier, the light, when hitting the lake, reflects the wonderful color of the rocks.
 Giving rise to the unique color of Lake Moraine.
 Another interesting thing is that in the summer the day goes on until 11 pm.
 date: '2018-01-11'
 thumb_image: images/pexels-jaime-reimer-2662116.jpg
 thumb_image_alt: A white gamepad on a green background